Just like your family doctor, your dentist may work with dental specialists to provide you with the best care possible.

 the individual needs of the patient.
 Lab costs can also vary and may be

 required for treatment.

 Procedures may require multiple codes.
-The complete BCDA 2017 suggested fee guide (available at public libraries)
+The complete BCDA 2017 suggested fee guide (available at public libraries - PDF)

 contains over 1,400 codes representing a wide range of dental

 procedures for the prevention and treatment of oral disease.
 Your